VetoProjects/AudioPython/README.md

 **instruments**:

-This submodule contains more "high level" interfaces, such as make_melody(which creates a melody from frequencies), concat_melodies, a hammond organ, a leslie flanger, a random progression function if you want to get freaky, and a make_instrument function which creates an instrument from a directory of samples.
+This submodule contains more "high level" interfaces, such as make_melody(which creates a melody from frequencies), concat_melodies, a hammond organ, a leslie flanger, a regular one, a delay, a chorus, a random progression function if you want to get freaky, and a make_instrument function which creates an instrument from a directory of samples.
 You can get those samples with the function get_sample afterwards.

 **util**: